-More than 95% of non-EU students set to lose APL (CAF) under France’s 2026 Budget proposal
+More than 95% of non-EU students set to lose APL (CAF) from July 2026

 Here’s a clear overview of what’s planned, why it’s happening, and who it concerns.
 Also, a related article APL: How can I apply for Housing Rent Subsidy from CAF?